Papers submitted should, at minimum,

 Submission process for FIVE

-There will be a call for submissions in fall and spring semesters.
-You may only submit one paper per semester, so choose the paper you think is best.
+You may only submit one paper per issue, so choose the paper you think is best.

 To submit a paper, email the following information to FIVE Submissions.